 Let’s face it: when you invite guests into your home, you’re also inviting a mess.
-But fear not holiday hosts & hostesses, there are several at home solutions you can use to remove pesky holiday stains from your carpet.
+Even if those “guests” are your own family members or beloved pets.
+But fear not, there are several at home solutions you can use to remove stains from your carpet.

 A good rule of thumb is to ask that all guests remove their shoes upon entering your home.
 Not only will you be able to see whether or not their socks match, but it will prevent anyone from tracking in unwanted dirt, mud, etc.